What opportunities will this course give me?

 To Successfully achieve this qualifications all of the following elements must be completed to the awarding body standard.

 1. Graded practical assessments

 2. Externally set and marked examinations

 3. Externally set and internally marked graded synoptic assessment

-You require a uniform with shoes, costing approximately 65.
-A professional tool kit and products to allow you to practice at home and in College (costing approximately 200) and a professional face painting kit (costing approximately 55) are required.
+You require a uniform with shoes, costing approximately £85.
+A professional tool kit and products to allow you to practice at home and in College and a professional face painting kit are required - prices to be confirmed.
 Additional fees may be charged for trips or industry qualifications offered during Industry Week.

 A professional uniform must be worn and no jewellery at all times in practical sessions.

 Work experience placements may require students to plan and organise their own travel.
 Work experience may occur at weekends and evenings.
 This is part of the necessary development and preparation for employment.

 Please note that all courses are subject to minimum numbers and course descriptions may be subject to change.
 A place on your chosen course is not confirmed until all of the necessary enrolment paperwork is signed and any relevant fees are paid.
 The team will be in touch to discuss this with you, once your application has been processed.

 Click an option below to see more details and to apply.